Haneda Airport, previously known as Tokyo International Airport is one of the oldest airports in Japan, having been there since 1931.

 The most expensive way to travel between Haneda Airport To Shinjuku is by taxi.
 A ride between the two locations will cost anything from 5,000 yen to 11,000 yen depending on the time of day you’re travelling.

-While this is a direct way to travel between the airport and your hotel it certainly comes at a cost.
 One free alternative to a taxi is hitchhiking.
-I’d have never of thought of hitchhiking in Japan but my friends over at Untold Wanderlust did it multiple times with great success.
+I’d have never thought of hitchhiking in Japan but my friends over at Untold Wanderlust did it multiple times with great success.